 2019 LB orbits the sun every 476 days (1.30 years), coming as close as 1.01 AU and reaching as far as 1.37 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 LB is probably between 0.02 to 0.05 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2019 LB is probably between 0.160 to 0.720 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the U.S. Capitol building.

 2019 LB's orbit is 0.02 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.

 |Date||Distance from Earth (km)||Velocity (km/s)|

 |June 12, 2019||3,494,113||6.046|

 |June 4, 2049||15,914,663||7.955|

 |May 30, 2079||29,866,194||10.166|

 |June 6, 2109||12,352,789||7.454|